 An editor will spot awkward sentence construction, discrepancies in documents and, importantly, will know how to fix them.
 A good editor will help you enhance your work without taking away your individual voice.

 I can work in either Word (using tracked changes) or pdf (using the Adobe comment tools).
+If you are using Overleaf for a LaTeX document I can work in that if you give me editing rights to your project file.

 Files and all personal data are stored on my hard drive or on a password protected Cloud account.